 Jia Jiang, also a TEDx speaker, talked about his journey to understand and overcome rejection.
 In a unique project called 100 Days of Rejection Therapy, Jia went out looking for rejection over the course of 100 days asking people for things that he was sure would get him rejected, but what he found was he also got many yeses.

-Tess Vigeland, journalist and former host of the Marketplace Morning Report and Marketplace Money, engaged us with her story of leaving her job after 11 years for the great unknown (the written version of her speech is here).
+Tess Vigeland, journalist and former host of the Marketplace Morning Report and Marketplace Money, engaged us with her story of leaving her job after 11 years for the great unknown.

 Lastly, Donald Miller, founder of Storyline had us all laughing with stories about the bladder problems of his youth to meeting his wife.